ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 14: February 4, 2017

 20) **steps_in_prime:** This function returns the first pair of the two prime numbers spaced with a step of g between the limits m, n if these g-steps prime numbers exists otherwise nil.

+21) **sum_of_sequence_1:** This function returns the sum of a sequence of integers.
+The sequence is defined by 3 non-negative values: begin, end, step.
+If begin value is greater than the end, function should returns 0